How to Create a HACCP Plan: Step-by-Step Guide for Food Manufacturers

 3. Keep Documentation Organized and Accessible

-Accurate, consistent records prove that your HACCP system is working.
-From monitoring logs to corrective action reports, every piece of documentation should be easy to find, complete, and up to date.
+Accurate, consistent records prove your HACCP system is working.
+From monitoring logs to corrective action reports, every piece of documentation should be complete and up to date — maintained daily, not just before an audit.
+CCP monitoring records filled in at the end of a shift from memory are reconstructions, not records.
+Auditors know the difference.

 4. Reassess Hazards as Needed